dhanji/dhanji.github.io/src/main/resources/pages/skeu-ios.markdown

 Having said all this however, I don't believe that Apple will continue with skeuomorphic designs very far into the future.
 The move to mobile, touch-driven devices presented a need for this style of design, to get users to think of the device in a novel and unexpected fashion.
 And to find a way to make gestures feel natural and intuitive.

-The subtle point here is that this isn't so much for brand new users (who have little baggage to shed anyway), but to the vast majority of people coming from the rigid, cumbersome model of a mouse-driven desktop UI.
+The subtle point here is that this isn't so much for brand new users (who have little baggage to shed anyway), but for the vast majority of people coming from the rigid, cumbersome model of a mouse-driven desktop UI.
 And most recently from the sluggish, patchwork interfaces of the Web 2.0 world.
 It is perhaps not surprising, that it is this group which is most vocal in its objections.

 But iOS devices are already ubiquitous.
 Soon they will be entrenched, with the majority of users on their second or third generation device